harjitmoe/ecma35lib/README.md

 # Still to do

 - More graphical sets.
+- Support for Big-5 as a DOCS set.
+- Support for general extended ASCII (i.e. with only the LHS following ECMA-35), e.g. Windows-1252.
+- Proper way of switching between variants of (e.g.) JIS X 0208.
+The standard way (IRR) does not even pretend to cover the type of vendor variation actually observed.
+- For that matter, support for IRR sequences.
+Problem is, usually only the `IRR @` one if anything is registered, meaning the only selectable revision is the lastest one anyway.
+Maybe I should add functionality to `IRR ?` (where `?` is in private use column 3 but also immediately before `@`) for their original versions?
+- Privately allocating sets and DOCS codes (e.g. Shift_JIS) in some configurable way.
 - Proper handling of the T.51 / T.61 and ANSEL combining sequences.
 Probably don't need to stick to any hardcoded repertoire though, since (a) we're not trying to implement ISO/IEC 6937, but rather T.51 (which confines the entire ISO 6937 repertoire definition (rather than just one of the